 In three sentences or less, describe your program of study, including the secondary and postsecondary components and how long the program of study has been in place.

-The Mishicot agriscience horticulture program of study has been revitalized over the last five years to expand business and technical skills for students.
-This is accomplished with partnerships with over thirty local horticulture businesses, two local technical colleges, course sequencing with science and NGSS standards, 100% academic advisement and career planning and local technical skills assessments to align with industry data from our advisory council.
+The Mishicot High School Agriscience Horticulture program of study has been revitalized over the last five years to expand the business and technical skills taught to students.
+This has been accomplished through partnerships with over thirty local horticulture businesses, two local technical colleges, course sequencing with science and NGSS standards, 100% participation in academic and career planning and local technical skills assessments to align with industry data from our advisory council.

 Please check the geographical and demographic setting for your program of study and describe the geographic and economic conditions of the region served by the school.